ComputerScienceHouse/blog/_posts/2018-03-26-benchmarking-programing-languages.md

 be quite helpful if there was a way to skip over at least some of the iterations where they aren't touching.

 It turns out that it's trivial to calculate a rough estimate of the distance between the two objects by taking one point from each and applying the Pythagorean theorem.
-Now, this would be a very a rough estimate since it doesn't take into account the rotation or shape of the objects in question.
-However, if that rough separation estimate is greater than the combined width of the two objects at their widest points then it can be assumed that that objects aren't touching.
+Now, this would be a very rough estimate since it doesn't take into account the rotation or shape of the objects in question.
+However, if that rough separation estimate is greater than the combined width of the two objects at their widest points then it can be assumed that the objects aren't touching.
 In all other cases the program would still have to run the collision detection algorithm as before to get an accurate result.

 With this optimization in play the execution times drop significantly.
-Note that due the the inherit inaccuracy of the timing method used, the results for Rust on the two computers should be interpreted as roughly equal.
+Note that due to the the inherit inaccuracy of the timing method used, the results for Rust on the two computers should be interpreted as roughly equal.

 | CPU used for the test | Time for Python | Time for Kotlin | Time for Rust |
 | --------------------- | --------------- | --------------- | ------------- |